 Tsunami mitigation is important because it can help reduce or even prevent tsunami deaths.
 When you know what to look out for and what to do in such a scenario, you will be able to get to safety much faster.
 The following tips are my suggestions on the best ways to prepare for a tsunami.

 - Know your risk.
 If you live in a coastal area or low-lying area somewhere near the beach, you’re probably in a high-risk zone.
 Learn the warning systems used in your city and what they mean.
-The Tsunami Zone is a website that can help you narrow down information based on your city.
+The Tsunami Zone is a website that can help you narrow down information based on your city and local tsunami hazard zones.

-- Learn the signs of a tsunami.
+- Learn the warning signs of a tsunami.
 Don’t rely on warning systems because sometimes the tsunami arrives before a warning can reach the public.
-Know what an approaching tsunami looks like.
+Know what an approaching tsunami looks like, especially if you live in a tsunami hazard area.
 (Remember we already described that?
-If you already forgot, click here— I’ll remind you.)
+If you forgot, click here for a reminder.)

-- Be prepared for other disasters— typically occurring before a tsunami.
-Tsunamis can be triggered by several natural disasters, including earthquakes, volcanoes, and landslides.
+- Be prepared for other disasters— these typically occur before a tsunami.
+Tsunamis can be triggered by several natural disasters, including major earthquakes, volcanoes, and landslides.
 Learn how to prepare for each of those if your area is at risk.

 - Retrofit your home.
-If you live near the beach, have an inspector or contractor check your house for vulnerabilities and ways to improve the strength of the infrastructure.
-If you’re able to elevate the home above the projected rush of water, you might be able to save your home from flooding.
+If you live near coastal waters, have an inspector or contractor check your house for vulnerabilities and ways to improve the strength of the infrastructure.
+If you’re able to elevate the home above the projected rush of water, you might be able to save your home from flood waters.
 This could be costly but may be worth the investment.

 - Have an evacuation plan.
-This step is critical for your survival.
-If you don’t know where it’s safe to go, you’ll be running like a chicken with their head cut off.
-Find where the tsunami safe areas are in your community and map them out.
-Become familiar with getting there using side streets since main roads and highways could be congested.
+This is an important step for your survival.
+If you don’t know which places are safe to go in the event of a tsunami, then you’ll be running like a chicken with its head cut off.
+Identify and map out an escape route to at least one tsunami safe area near each of the places you frequent the most, such as your home, work office, your kid’s school, the gym, and the grocery store.
+Become familiar with getting to an evacuation zone using side streets since main roads and highways could be congested.
 Do not rely on your map App to get you to safety during a tsunami.
-Learn three or four escape routes leaving from the places you frequent the most, such as your home, work office, your kid’s school, the gym, and the grocery store.
 If your children’s school is located in a high-risk area, ask the school what their emergency evacuation plan looks like.

 - Build your emergency kit.
 If you live in a high-risk area and are at home during a tsunami warning alert, your best bet is to keep an evacuation backpack ready to go for every member of your household.
-This should include the minimum supplies needed to survive for 72 hours without assistance, as well as items of personal need that you or your loved ones cannot live without— such as prescription medication or diapers.
+This should include the minimum supplies needed to survive for 72 hours without assistance, as well as items of personal need that you or your loved ones cannot live without during an emergency situation— such as prescription medication or diapers.
 Include your pets in the preparedness process as well.
 Build them a kit with enough water, food, and a few comfort items.
-Your emergency kit should include a binder with your important documents (more info on that here!)
-If you’re unable to carry your backpack, either because it’s too heavy or you have pre-existing injuries that prevent you from lifting heavy things, consider attaching your backpack to a dolley cart with wheels.
+Your disaster kit should also include a binder with your important documents (more info on that here!)
+If you’re unable to carry your backpack, either because it’s too heavy or you have pre-existing injuries that prevent you from lifting heavy things, consider attaching your backpack to a dolly cart with wheels.

 - Take a CPR and first aid class.
 By learning basic first aid and CPR you are empowering yourself to save someone else’s life— it could be your children’s life you save!
 Injuries are high amongst tsunami victims, and the mass destruction oftentimes makes it difficult for medical personnel to reach those in need right away.
 If you’re in the midst of a tsunami and you survive it, you immediately become a first responder because you’re already on the scene.
 Knowing how to splint an arm or how to perform CPR are invaluable skills for such a time as that.